Montana-Media-Arts/MART341WebDesign/_docs/topic-04/02-full-elements/page-03.md

 <div class="divider-heading"></div>

 By default, browsers remove empty spaces from paragraph element blocks.
-Browsers mimic this behavior with spaces and extra blank lines too.
-You need to be aware that you cannot change the output of your rendered HTML code by adding additional spaces or lines unless you code for them; merely pressing the space bar or return does not result in a new space or newline.
+Browsers mimic this behavior with spaces and extra blank lines, too.
+Please know that you cannot change the output of your rendered HTML code by adding additional spaces or lines unless you code for them; simply pressing the space bar or return does not result in a new space or new line.

-You can see this below, where the first several paragraphs display as single lines.
-Using the **line break**, or the `<br />` tag moves the cursor to the next line within the paragraph element.
+You can see this below, where the first several paragraphs are displayed as single lines.
+Using the **line break** or the `<br />` tag moves the cursor to the next line within the paragraph element.

 <div class="external-embed">
   <p data-height="600" data-theme-id="30567" data-slug-hash="qXwEbW" data-default-tab="html,result" data-user="Media-Ed-Online" data-pen-title="HTML Paragraphs and Line Breaks" class="codepen"></p>